aimeertaylor/pixelate/README.md

 At the time of writing (9th Oct 2019) an in-development version of devtools (version 2.2.1.9000) was needed to build **pixelate**'s vignette upon installation.
-Please follow the code below to ensure the vignette builds.
+To ensure **pixelate** installs and the vignette builds, please follow the code below and accept any suggested package updates.

 _**Please be aware**_, the vignette takes several minutes to build (up to five on a Macbook Pro)